hydraulic-software/conveyor/guidebook/docs/configs/keys-and-certificates.md

 * **Passphrase protection.** You can encrypt your private keys.
 [See below](#passphrases).
 * **Hardware security modules.** You can use private keys protected by physical tokens, remote HSMs and cloud key storage.
 [See below](#hardware-security-modules).
 * **CSR generation**.
 Conveyor can help you acquire certificates by generating the CSR files you upload to certificate authorities.
+* **Safety checks**.
+Conveyor will do plenty of sanity checking on your certificates to catch common mistakes.
+It downloads intermediate certificates automatically if you're missing them.

 ## Keys in Conveyor